Kingatnuaa0528/lynx/testing/README.md

 For the specific methods of running and adding unit tests, please refer to: [Usage of Unit Tests](README_UT.md)

-## Integration Tests (End-to-End Tests)
+## End-to-End Tests

-Integration Tests is a self-driving testing for Lynx on devices and emulators.
+End-to-End Tests is a self-driving testing for Lynx on devices and emulators.
 It is driven by the [Lynx-E2E](https://pypi.org/project/lynx-e2e-appium/) framework which is a self-developed UI automation framework of Lynx.

-For more detailed introductions and usage guides, please refer to the documentation [Integration Test Guide](./integration_test/README.md)
+For more detailed introductions and usage guides, please refer to the documentation [E2E Test Guide](./e2e_test/README.md)